Git-Mastery: Lessons

 1. Ensure you are in the feature1 branch (because that's the destination branch).

-2. Reset the feature1 branch to the commit that was the tip of the feature1 branch just before you merged the main branch to it.
+2. Reset feature1 to the commit that was its tip just before you merged main into it.

 EXERCISE: merge-undo